s-baumann/FixedPointAcceleration.jl/docs/src/4_Applications.md

 1. Guess cutoff points marking the edges of the hypercube.
 2. Integrate the pdf of the normal distribution over this hypercube.
 3. If the integral deviates from that desired then come up with a new guess with different cutoff points.
-Then we iterate these steps until there is a hypercube containing the desired x\% of the mass of the distribution.
+Then we iterate these steps until there is a hypercube containing the desired x% of the mass of the distribution.
 While this should reach a fixed point of cutoff points there will be many such hypercubes.
 For instance we could take the x% confidence interval off the marginal distribution (in one dimension) of the multivariate normal.
 Using these cutoffs for this dimension and $[-\infty, \infty]$ as cutoffs for all of the other dimensions we will have a x% confidence area.

 We are likely to be more interested in the most "central" hypercube.
 We shall put in additional restriction that in each dimension the hypercube should extend the same number of standard deviations above and below the mean.